-When it comes to saving for your child's college expenses, there's a good chance a 529 plan is the first tool you'll consider.
-The ability to pull out money tax-free for tuition and other costs makes these accounts a popular option.
+When it’s time to start saving for your child’s college expenses, a 529 Plan is probably the first tool that comes to mind—and for good reason.
+The allure of tax-free withdrawals for tuition and other education costs makes it a crowd favorite.

 What is a Roth IRA?